 Waqar has worked for L&Q for more than 20 years and was appointed Group Finance Director in 2008.

-Rajiv Jaitly is managing partner of Jaitly LLP, a consultancy specialising in risk, governance and operational due diligence.
+Rajiv Jaitly specialises in risk, governance and operational due diligence.

 Fayann has many years experience working on IT and Resource management projects for global law firms and investment banks.
-In her spare time she is a keen ceramic artist and plant lover.
+She is also member of the Independent Safety Steering Group.